Oblivious Sketching of High-Degree Polynomial Kernels: Introduction

 \if 0 While the arguments above hold quite generically, they do not give the best possible sketching bounds for preserving subspaces.
 To obtain tighter bounds we use the moment method.
 For Theorem \ref{const-prob-thrm} we explicitly compute the expectation and variance of the map inductively as we go up the tree, and then apply a second moment argument as in \cite{avron2014subspace} on our final overall mapping, which reduces the subspace embedding property to the approximate matrix product property.
 For Theorem \ref{high-prob-sketch}, we adapt known analyses of fast Hadamard transforms to show that the tensor product of Hadamard matrices, each scaled by random diagonal matrices, has the property that it flattens any particular vector $x$ with high probability. \fi

 \paragraph{Sketching the Gaussian kernel.} Our techniques yield the first oblivious sketching method for the Gaussian kernel with target dimension that does not depend exponentially on the dimensionality of the input data points.
 The main idea is to Taylor expand the Gaussian function and apply our sketch for the polynomial kernel to the elements of the expansion.
 It is crucial here that the target dimension of our sketch for the polynomial kernel depends only polynomially on the degree, as otherwise we would not be able to truncate the Taylor expansion sufficiently far in the tail (the number of terms in the Taylor expansion depends on the radius of the dataset and depends logarithmically on the regularization parameter).
 Overall, our Gaussian kernel sketch has optimal target dimension up to polynomial factors in the radius dataset and logarithmic factors in the dataset size.
+Moreover, it is the first subspace embedding of Gaussian kernel which runs in input sparsity time $\widetilde{O}(\Nnz(X))$ for datasets with polylogarithmic radius.
 The result is summarized in Theorem~\ref{gaussian-embedding}, and the analysis is presented in Section~\ref{sec:gaussian-ose}.